 Content is King

 The content of your direct mail marketing piece will be the key to getting a potential customer through the front door.
 It is the first step towards having that individual take notice of your product or service, and decide that it solves a problem they have or something they need.
-Therefore, it is essential that you take the time to create the most effective content possible for your marketing pieces.
+Therefore, it is essential that your direct mail copywriters take the time to create the most effective content possible for your marketing pieces.

 Once a direct mail piece leaves your office, it passes through the post office where delivery to a potential customer takes place.
 The marketing piece is taken out of a mailbox and gets looked at for the first time by a fresh pair of eyes.